maxvanasten/gsc-ast/README.md

 ## About

 This is a project to turn GSC scripts (from Plutonium T6 specifically) into an Abstract Syntax Tree.
 GSC-AST is far from functional, currently its just a proof of concept.
+The end goal of GSC-AST is to parse all of the dumped T6 scripts into an AST for use in a language server.

 ## Demo